-To comply with the 2008 Higher Education Opportunity Act, American Sentinel adopts the following code of conduct to provide guidance to university employees, assure the integrity of the student aid process and uphold ethical conduct of university employees with regard to student loan practices.
-This code of conduct is applicable to all university employees and agents, the university’s Financial Aid Office and the Office of Student Accounts.
+To comply with the 2008 Higher Education Opportunity Act, American Sentinel adopts the following code of conduct to provide guidance to college employees, assure the integrity of the student aid process and uphold ethical conduct of college employees with regard to student loan practices.
+This code of conduct is applicable to all college employees and agents, the university’s Financial Aid Office and the Office of Student Accounts.

 A revenue-sharing arrangement is an agreement between an institution and a lender in which:

 - A lender provides or issues a loan that is made, insured or guaranteed under the Higher Education Opportunity Act to students attending the institution or to the families of such students.

 - The institution recommends the lender or the loan products of the lender and in exchange, the lender pays a fee or provides other material benefits to the institution (or an officer or employee), including revenue or profit sharing.

 American Sentinel and its employees will not enter into any type of revenue-sharing arrangement with any lender, guarantor or servicer.
 All loans are processed without regard to lender or mode of transmission (i.e., electronic or paper).
 The college will neither recommend a private loan lender nor accept material benefits including revenue or profit sharing to the university, an officer or an employee of the college or an agent.

 Employees of the Office of Financial Aid and the Office of Student Accounts are prohibited from soliciting or accepting any gift from a lender, guarantor or servicer of education loans.